Arup-gope/containerized-vpro-web/README.md

 3. Access the application in  the web browser at [http://localhost:8080](http://localhost:8080)

-## Docker Images && Docker Compose File:
+## Docker Images & Docker Compose File
 ### Docker Images

 We have published the following Docker images for the VProfile Project on Docker Hub: